 Anatomy and Physiology II continues the study begun in the first anatomy course.
 Body systems covered are sensory, nervous, integumentary (the skin), digestive, endocrine (the glands), and reproductive.
 Included is the branch of medicine and surgery concerned with childbirth and the care of women giving birth, obstetrics.

 Like the first course, the language of medicine is integrated into the examination of each body system.
 Medical words are taught, along with their relationship to the human body.
-Students become familiar with vocabulary and word parts that help them comprehend anatomy, physiology, pathology, diagnostic techniques, and medical treatments and procedures.
+Hunter Business School students become familiar with vocabulary and word parts that help them comprehend anatomy, physiology, pathology, diagnostic techniques, and medical treatments and procedures.
 This new language is used to facilitate communication with other health care professionals about their patients.
 Abbreviations and medical specialties are included.
 Prerequisite: MA302

 Medical Administrative and Business Practices

 Hunter Business School students get an introduction to the history of the health care system and the duties of the medical assistant as administrator.
 Patient interaction, management of medical records, and the essentials of physician-based billing and coding are also covered.
 The class teaches students how to manage patient accounts and discusses practice finances.
 Prerequisite: None

 Electrocardiography and Cardiac Testing